 Implementation of the ISO Cell Counting Standards

-The Standards Coordinating Body (SCB), in collaboration with the International Society for Cell & Gene Therapy (ISCT), launched the "Implementation of the ISO Cell Counting Standards".
-This on-demand course that teaches participants how to implement the ISO Cell Counting standards to enhance the quality and comparability of their cell counting processes.
+The Standards Coordinating Body (SCB), in collaboration with the International Society for Cell & Gene Therapy (ISCT), launched the "Implementation of the ISO Cell Counting Standards", an on-demand course that teaches participants how to implement the ISO Cell Counting standards to enhance the quality and comparability of their cell counting processes.

-The course would be beneficial for individuals involved in manufacturing or research roles that involve cell counting, including:
+This course would be beneficial for individuals in manufacturing or research roles involving cell counting, including:

-• Individuals in product quality, regulatory, or other related roles looking to improve their cell counting process
+Individuals in product quality, regulatory, or other related roles aiming to improve their cell counting process

-• Manufacturers looking to increase reproducibility between operators and sites
+Manufacturers seeking to increase reproducibility between operators and sites

-• Academics developing therapies intended for future commercialization who want to learn best practices for data collection to enable a smooth tech transfer process
+Academics developing therapies intended for future commercialization who want to adopt best practices for data collection to support smooth tech transfer process

-• Individuals looking to increase their knowledge and marketable skills for career advancement within the regenerative medicine and advanced therapies fields
+Individuals looking to enhance their knowledge and marketable skills for career advancement within the regenerative medicine and advanced therapies fields

 To gain the knowledge and tools necessary for designing precise and reproducible cell counting processes, we encourage you to learn more about our on-demand course and register here.